lebao3105/libtextworker/docs/usage/install.md

 # Installing libtextworker

-The latest version of this library is 0.1.3.
+The latest version of this library is 0.1.4.

 You will need:

-* Python 3 or higher with pip installed - get it from [python.org](https://python.org).
-Only tested on Python 3.11 which is my daily-driver for now
+* Python 3 or higher with pip installed - get it from [python.org](https://python.org)
 * Basic Python programming knowledge - this is not really a project for beginners

 ## Available packages